victorlopezalonso/wine-metrics/README.md

 - [x] User management: Create a new user
 - [x] User management: List all users
 - [x] User management: Get the authenticated user profile
-- [ ] Sensor management: Register a new sensor
+- [x] Sensor management: Register a new sensor
-- [ ] Sensor management: Get all sensors ordered by name
+- [x] Sensor management: Get all sensors ordered by name
+- [ ] Create and populate the database with the necessary wine data
 - [ ] Measurement management: Register a new wine measurement
 - [ ] Measurement management: Get all wines with their measurements